Return to Events

 Carroll Families Conversations and Connections

-Bullying & Social Connections
+Friendships & Social Connections

 Join us for Carroll Families Conversations and Connections, a Zoom series that connects parents and caregivers who can share ideas, resources, joys, and concerns.
 Facilitated by Barbara Duffy, a parent of a visually impaired son, our goal is to build strength, comradery, suggestions, solutions, and resources to help those in our care.